-Experts estimate that up to 2% of people are natural long sleepers.
-Both children and adults can be identified as long sleepers who need more sleep than average in order to wake up feeling refreshed.
+Most people have experienced the occasional night of exceptionally long sleep.
+For those with long sleeper syndrome, extended periods of sleep each night can be a regular occurrence.
+Both children and adults can be identified as long sleepers, or people who need more sleep than average in order to wake up feeling refreshed.

-What Does it Mean to be a Long Sleeper?
+What Does It Mean to Be a Long Sleeper?

 Long sleepers are people who regularly sleep more than other people of the same age.
 In adults, this typically means sleeping for more than 9 or 10 hours per night.